elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Register action type model

-There are two ways of registration new action type UI:
+There are two ways to register a new action type UI:

 1. Directly in `triggers_actions_ui` plugin.
 In this case action type will be available in the Alerts and Actions management section.
 Registration code for a new action type model should be added to the file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types/index.ts`